What's in your cosmetic products?!

 Don't be fooled when you see products with words like,

-Without Ammonia, Free of Parabens or Free of Phthalates,etc. there are a lot more harmful ingredients that are added to your cosmetic products☠️
+Without Ammonia, Free of Parabens or Free of Phthalates, etc. BUT, there are a lot more harmful ingredients that are added to your cosmetic products☠️

 Triclosan is a widely used antimicrobial chemical that’s a known endocrine disruptor – especially thyroid and reproductive hormones, and a skin irritant.
 Studies raise concerns that triclosan contributes to making bacteria antibiotic-resistant.
 There also wasn’t enough supporting evidence that washing with antibacterial soaps containing triclosan provides any benefit over washing with regular soap and water.
 Found in: toothpaste, antibacterial soaps, hand sanitizers, and deodorants.